ArshamFN/WaveShare-Jetson-ROS2-Rover/README.md

 ## Current Status

-**Last Updated:** March 7, 2026
+**Last Updated:** March 9, 2026

 The rover is fully assembled and operational with a complete ROS2 navigation stack.
 Gyrodometry is live — the `rover_driver` node fuses the MFD's onboard gyroscope for heading with encoder-averaged linear displacement, eliminating the need for a track width constant entirely.
-The first proper SLAM map has been produced and confirmed using this odometry architecture.
+A heading hold PD controller keeps the rover tracking straight during SLAM runs, a software velocity ramp prevents hard-acceleration current spikes, and Zero Velocity Update (ZUPT) corrects gyro bias drift continuously throughout mapping sessions.

 ### Completed Milestones